LeslieTh0mas/Flex_rep_project/README.md

   Also included is a scatter plot featuring training hours by associate.
 There are series of functions to calculate Sum, Mean, Median, Maximum, and Minimum for training hours.

-  Relevant packages that need to be installed to run the project: pip install notebook pip install pandas pip install matplotlib pip install openpyxl pip install pylance
+  Relevant packages that need to be installed to run the project:
+%pip install notebook
+%pip install pandas
+%pip install matplotlib
+%pip install openpyxl
+%pip install pylance